Yuvaranithulasingam/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/README.md

 An engine mechanism is shown.
 The Crank CB = 200mm and the connecting rod BA = 600mm.
 In the position shown, the crankshaft has a speed of 50 rad/s and an angular acceleration of 800 rad/s2

 ## REQUIREMENTS:
-   ●	Mech Analyzer software.
+   ●	Mech Analyzer software.</br>
-   ●	Processor: Minimum 1.5 GHz
+   ●	Processor: Minimum 1.5 GHz</br>
-   ●	RAM: Minimum 512 MB
+   ●	RAM: Minimum 512 MB</br>
-   ●	Operating System: Windows XP, Windows Vista, Windows 7, Windows 8 or higher.
+   ●	Operating System: Windows XP, Windows Vista, Windows 7, Windows 8 or higher.</br>
-   ●	Dependencies: Microsoft .Net 2.0 framework
+   ●	Dependencies: Microsoft .Net 2.0 framework</br>
-   ●	Mini Drafter.
+   ●	Mini Drafter.</br>
-   ●	Geometry instruments.
+   ●	Geometry instruments.</br>

 ## PROCEDURE:
   Configuration diagram